dawncast/wagging-trails/README.md

 | | <ul><li>[ ] Frontend/Tailwind Layouting        | <ul><li>[x] Frontend setup   |
 |  | <ul><li>[ ] Persistent Storage Integration    | <ul><li>[ ] Media Storage Integration    |

+## Timeline
+**Week 1 [Mar 4 - 10]:** Setting up the code base.
+- Initial setup of PostgreSQL and React.
+Integration of the database to Node.js and Express.
+- Templating controller and service files.
+- Media storage integration I (documenting how to develop).

+**Week 2 [Mar 11-17]:** Easy tasks to gradually get in through development.
+More on functionalities.
+- Home Page (as it only needs to fetch the user’s owner and its friends posts then sort it to recent)
+- Owner’s friend list (also easy fetching and crud operations)
+- Side Menu Bar - Basic functionalities.
+Mainly working on search.
+- Notification Modal Window (to complement the menu bar)
+- Owner’s Post Page I - more for data retrieval and not media storage fetching.
+- The needed controller and service files for these functions.

+**Week 3 [Mar 18- 24]**: Developing the harder parts.
+- Owner’s Profile page I  (Finish edit profile, add friend, and link to friend list)
+- Media storage integration II (implementation)
+- Owner’s Post Page II (should be complete with media integration.
+Will also reflect on homepage)
+- Side Scheduling Bar I (Finish upcoming walks, plan forms and past walk with dropdown features)
+- Login page and functionality through persistent storage integration
+- Dog Modal Window I (Display needed data in a window)
+- The needed controller and service files for these functions

+**Week 4 [Mar 25 - 31]:** We should probably be nearly done at this point.
+Design stage.
+- Owner’s profile page II (finish this)
+- Scheduling Bar II (finish this)
+- Dog Modal Window II (finish this)
+- Styling

+**April 1 - 5:** Extra buffer days to catch up with pitfalls.
+Other than that: fix bugs, tasks, and more styling.

 ## Website Main Features Breakdown